katja-pesonen/pet-hub-server/README.md

 ### Git

-The url to your repository and to your deployed project
+The url to our repository and to our deployed project

 [Client repository Link](https://github.com/katja-pesonen/pet-hub-client)